zavvy logo

 Individual employees know they must update their skills regularly to avoid professional stagnation and stay relevant in the job market.
 So they look at their current employer and assess what's on their L&D skills training menu.
 If the answer is lacking, they'll move on to an organization with greater growth potential.

-When continuously upskilling and reskilling your workforce, you're supporting employees to discover new talents they can apply to future roles.
+When continuously upskilling and reskilling your workforce, you're supporting employees to discover new talents they can apply to future roles, and bridge skill gaps.

 Research suggests that 85% of the jobs we'll be working in 10 years from now don't currently exist.